dpcairns/react-famous-cats/curriculum/week-03/class-11.md

 ## Handling Evented Data

-For our evented data, we have two choices when using in a component:
+For our evented data, we need to be conscious of **removing** event listeners when they are no longer in use, or if our component re-renders.

+There are a few strategies:

 1. Put the listener in a parent component that will update the child
 1. Put the listener in the component that will use the data, and manually update the dom nodes

-Prefer #1 unless impractical.

-[You can also create a wrapper Component for managing the data]
+1. Create an `unrender` method in our component, store the listener in render, and unsubscribe in `unrender`.
+1. Create wrapper "container" components that sit between the component that use the data and its parent.